-Our specialized services include workshops and programs that can be tailored to higher education, business, or non-profit settings.
+Our specialized services include workshops, system-wide reviews, training programs, and practical recommendations that can be tailored to higher education, businesses, and government settings.
 Contact us to see how we can meet your diversity and inclusion needs.

 Diversity Awareness Professional Development Workshop

 As our society has become increasingly diverse, so has the approach to and knowledge about diversity and inclusion.
-Thus, it is important to gain a deeper understanding of diversity if we are to create more inclusive climates and address the needs of diverse communities.
+Thus, it is important to gain a deeper understanding of diversity if we are to create more inclusive climates, address the needs of diverse communities, and enhance work environments and outcomes for all.

 Learning outcomes include increased: 1) self-awareness related to issues and concepts of diversity; 2) understanding of the role of group identities in shaping intergroup relations within an organization; 3) ability to examine societal and organizational issues through the lens of worldview, privilege, and group identities; 4) readiness to explore the systemic nature of discrimination; and 5) ability to discuss the critical step of taking action to create inclusive environments.